 When drugs are injected into the muscle, absorption takes place in the subcutaneous layer and is not as dependent on the chemical nature of the drug.
 Once the drug has been absorbed in the stomach and gut it makes its way to the bloodstream.
 The blood then distributes these chemicals into the fluids in and around cells by binding to plasma proteins.

 During distribution, the drug is distributed by the blood to the necessary and targeted tissues and cells throughout the body to metabolise the drug.
 The body modifies the drug during metabolisation to make it easier to excrete which is the final step in pharmacokinetics.
 The drug goes through a biotransformation in the liver after which it can be eliminated or excreted easily through bile, urine and faeces.

 Why You Should Consider Genetic Testing in South Africa

-Your genetic makeup has a direct effect on the way a drug will affect your body as well as the rate the drug take to deliver its effect.
+Your genetic makeup has a direct effect on the way a drug will affect your body as well as the rate the drug takes to deliver its effect.
 Your genetics directly influences how effectively your body will metabolise the drug.
-GENE-Rx™ can help determines whether you are:
+GENE-Rx™ can help determine whether you are:

 - A poor metaboliser